Snotty Nose Rez Kids: Career

 In 2021, the duo released their fourth album Life After, which was later shortlisted for the 2022 Polaris Music Prize.
+Released right after the Covid-19 pandemic, the Life After album is a reflection of how the duo processed the grief of the period as well as the intentionality and resilience needed for the community to move forward.
 In 2022, they released their fifth album I'M GOOD, HBU?, which was shortlisted for the 2023 Polaris Music Prize.
+The album artwork, created by Canadian artist Pencil Fingerz, was nominated for Album Artwork of the Year at the Juno Awards.

-In 2023 the duo signed with Sony Music Canada and their video for "Damn Right", directed by Sterling Larose, won the Prism Prize.
+In 2023, the duo signed with Sony Music Canada and their video for "Damn Right", directed by Sterling Larose, won the Prism Prize.

 In 2024, CBC Television announced that the duo were slated to star in an eponymous comedy television series, playing fictionalized versions of themselves prior to their rise to fame, which was slated to premiere in the 2024-25 television season.
 In April 2025, the CBC and APTN announced that they were pulling out of the series, citing "creative, logistical and financial factors".

 On September 18, 2024, they released their sixth album, Red Future (stylized in capital letters), their first under the Sony Music Canada label.
 Metz and Nyce have described the album as being rooted in Indigenous futurism.
+The seven generations idea is also rooted in the album which envisions Indigenous lives in seven generations: in hopes of preserving land and culture to the best of their abilities.
+A First Nations pregnant woman makes up the album's artwork which also addresses the significance of women to Haisla Nation and the importance of their future.
 The album was the first they recorded in their own studio, which they subsequently lost in a fire some months later.

 Red Future has received critical praise, being described as "the most clearly focused record of SNRK's career."
-The album includes musical contributions from Aysanabee, Travis Thompson, Drezus and Rueben George.
+The album includes musical contributions from Aysanabee, Travis Thompson, Drezus, and Rueben George.